kaltura/playkit-js-kava/docs/kava-parameters.md

 <a id="forwardBufferHealth"></a>`forwardBufferHealth` - Ratio between available buffer and target buffer.

-- Should be in format of float (between 0 to 1).
+- Should be in format of float.
 - The value represents the state when the VIEW event is sent.

 ---